Variolation: Transition into vaccination

 The success of variolation led many, including medical professionals, to overlook its drawbacks.
 Variolation was practiced on the basis that it protected against smallpox for life, and was far less likely to kill than natural infection.
 In some cases however, natural smallpox or variolation failed to protect from a second attack.
 These cases were a result of a lapse of immune "memory", while others may have been misdiagnosed (experts often confused smallpox with chickenpox).
 Variolation also required a level of skill and attention to detail which some physicians lacked.
 Many physicians failed to take note of local redness and discharge to assure the variolation had taken, resulting in inadequate treatment.
 However, it was its great risk to others that led to the end of the practice.
 The collateral smallpox cases spread by variolated subjects shortly after variolation began to outweigh the benefits of the procedure.

 From the 1760s, a number of individuals, including John Fewster, Peter Plett, Benjamin Jesty, and particularly Edward Jenner, were interested in the use of material from cowpox, an animal infection, to protect against smallpox.
-In 1796, Jenner vaccinated James Phipps, did more vaccinations in 1798, and was the first to publish evidence that cowpox protected against smallpox, was safer than variolation, and that his vaccine could be maintained by arm-to-arm transfer.
+In 1796, Jenner vaccinated 8-years-old James Phipps, the first person to be given the experimental treatment.
+Jenner then did more vaccinations in 1798, and was the first to publish evidence that cowpox protected against smallpox, was safer than variolation, and that his vaccine could be maintained by arm-to-arm transfer.
 The use of variolation soon began to decline as the smallpox vaccine became widely used and its benefits appreciated.
 Various countries made variolation illegal, starting with Russia in 1805.

 Variolation served as a natural precursor to the discovery of vaccination.
 The major differences between the two were that in vaccination, material from cowpox, an animal disease, was used, but particularly that it was far safer to those vaccinated and was far more rarely transmitted to their contacts.
 Vaccination offered the public a less-harmful method of preventing smallpox.
 Vaccination would revolutionize the control of smallpox, leading to its eventual eradication.
 The extension of the principle of vaccination by Pasteur and his successors would lead to the development of vaccines for diseases such as diphtheria, measles, mumps, rubella, and influenza, and make the eradication of infectious diseases, particularly poliomyelitis, a realistic prospect.